 Humpf!
 The muffled noise stirred Lynn to full consciousness.
-Actually she was only half asleep, having previously woken up cold and tried to roll over, but discovered she was pinned on her left side by one dog curled against her chest and another behind her knees.
-The 27 inch wide “single” beds in the Roadtrek was not meant for one person and two dogs (especially 50 lb dogs.)
+Actually, she was only half asleep, having previously woken up cold and tried to roll over, but discovered she was pinned on her left side by one dog curled against her chest and another behind her knees.
+The 27-inch wide “single” beds in the Roadtrek were not meant for one person and two dogs (especially 50-pound dogs.)
 Roger uttered the “humpf” – Becky was trying to climb in bed with him.
 It was freezing and the three Poodles were cold.

-We were parked in the West Virginia mountains above Cass (in the quiet zone of the Greenbank Observatory.)
+We were parked in the West Virginia mountains above Cass (in the quiet zone of the Greenbank Observatory).
 It was January and the temperature was 12 degrees outside.
-We were at friend’s house, plugged into a 15 amp circuit, and we had turned on our little electric heater before retiring.
+We were at friend's house, plugged into a 15-amp circuit, and we had turned on our little electric heater before retiring.
 We had been in the same location the night before and had been comfortable in our Travasaks (winter side up,) with the little heater on the same setting.
-But the temperature had plunged this night to 12 degrees (F) and the heater was not keeping up.
+But the temperature had plunged this night to 12 degrees and the heater was not keeping up.

 We got up, turned on the propane furnace.
 Ahhh!
 Nice and warm.
 We remade the bed as a king and we and the dogs slept comfortably the rest of the night.

 We have learned a lot about comfort in winter Roadtreking since that night.
 There are multiple approaches to winter RVing, so we will describe what works for us and our Roadtrek.
 Our comments apply to the less exotic Roadtreks — we will leave the eTrek and other new products to Mike.